grumpyman12601/bookshelf/README.md

 If you run into issues, open an issue report, and I can hopefully help.

 ### Issues
-This is still in development, and I don't have any erorrs ouside of the project just not working
+This is still in development, and I don't have any erorrs ouside of the project just not working YET

 ## Testing and patching